(914) 315-7033

 Mahwah, NJ · Bergen County

 "Raccoon got into our chimney.
 Kris had it out within hours.
 Installed a chimney cap and sealed the flashing the same day.
-No mess, no drama.
 Highly recommend."

 David R.